NoroffFEU/development-platforms/vite-case-study.md

 ## Introduction

-Vite is a modern build tool for front-end development, specifically designed for JavaScript applications.
+Vite (French word for "quick", pronounced /vit/, like "veet") is a modern build tool for front-end development, specifically designed for JavaScript applications.
 It provides faster and more efficient development experience with features like instant hot module replacement (HMR), optimized building process, and a simple and intuitive configuration.

 ## Brief History